tweag/ormolu/DESIGN.md

 There are the following challenges when formatting a module with CPP:

 * GHC parser won't accept anything but a valid, complete module.

-* To preserve CPP directives they must be either removed from input and saved in some sort of structure or turned into a special sort of comments and restored later, but that is not easy because then the formatting logic itself should somehow be aware of CPP directives (mainly conditiionals) and avoid performing transformations that may lead to incorrect Haskell in the end.
-This is much, much harder than simple pretty-printing we want to do.

-Here is an example that proves that CPP is hard to support if possible at all.
+Therefore, formatting the Haskell code betwee CPP directives is not an option.

+* Ignoring the CPP directives and formatting the Haskell code can break the code.
+An example follows.

 Let's suppose that we want to format the following snippet of code:

 ```haskell